VladimirKalachikhin/Galadriel-cache/README.en.md

 5. Mark _01_mountExtSDcard_ as runed in boot

 ## Loader
 GaladrielCache includes a dumb tile loader.
 Create a csv job file with map_source_name.zoom as a name and x,y strings as content and place it in `loaderjobs/` directory.
-Start _loaderSched.php_ in cli.
-[GaladrielMap](https://hub.mos.ru/v.kalachihin/GaladrielMap) has a GUI for it.
+Run _startLoaderDaemon_ (or _php loaderSched.php_ for foreground) in cli.
+[GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map) has a GUI for it.
+To stop Loader run _stopLoader_ or delete Loader job files bouth from `loaderjobs/` and `loaderjobs/inWork/` directories.

 For example:
 _OpenSeaMap.9_
 ```